codyromano/blog/content/welcome.md

 # Welcome

 I'm a Web Engineer at Amazon in Seattle.
-This is my personal site for side projects.
+This is my personal site.

 - [Projects](/blog/projects)
 - [Essays](/blog/essays)